The Louisiana Purchase was a treaty settled on April 30, 1803, where the United States bought the territory of Louisiana from France.

 Why France Sold the Louisiana Territory

 The main reasons were financial.
 France was under the leadership of Napoleon Bonaparte, and the French government needed funds to finance its military campaigns in Europe.
 Maintaining and governing a distant and expansive territory like Louisiana was expensive, and France was facing the escalating cost of wars.

 In general, it was a time of political instability; France was also caught up in trying to quell the Haitian Revolution as well as dealing politically and diplomatically with Great Britain.
 Such action abroad frustrated French politicians and led to the desire for France to concentrate more on European an domestic issues.

 The 828,000-mile piece of land that was purchased included portions of what is now sixteen states:

 After the Louisiana Purchase

-It was also when the famous Lewis and Clark Expedition was commissioned, and explorers Meriwether Lewis and William Clark were sent to explore the new Louisiana territory to see whether it was viable to have settlements there.
+- The famous Lewis and Clark Expedition was commissioned: Explorers Meriwether Lewis and William Clark were sent to explore the new Louisiana territory to see whether it was viable to have settlements there.

 - Only nine years later Louisiana was accepted into The United States as the eighteenth addition.